 Under the UK Corporate Governance Code 2018 and applicable regulations, the Directors are required to satisfy themselves that it is reasonable to assume that the Group is a going concern.
 The Board is of the opinion that the going concern basis should be adopted in the preparation of the Consolidated Financial Statements.
-Further detail can be found in the Viability Statement on page 9.
+Further detail can be found in the Viability Statement on page 10.

-The Directors have undertaken a rigorous review of the Group's ability to continue as a going concern including reviewing the ongoing cash flows and the level of cash balances as of the reporting date, as well as taking forecasts of future cash flows into consideration.
+The Directors have undertaken a rigorous review of the Company's ability to continue as a going concern including reviewing the ongoing cash flows and the level of cash balances as of the reporting date, as well as taking forecasts of future cash flows into consideration.

+Going concern (continued)

-The Consolidated Financial Statements have been prepared on the going concern basis.
-The net current asset position as at 31 December 2022 is £4.8 million.
-The Directors have considered the impact to the Company, as well as to Navient Corporation's ("Navient") and the Company's stock prices, of the current economic environment, including the current interest rates and inflationary environment, and have concluded that there is no impact on the going concern.
-The consideration also factored in the continuing uncertainty around the Russian invasion in Ukraine and the resulting impact on the global economy.
-At 31 December 2022 the Company had a NAV of £529.3 million.
-The Company, via the Investment Partnership and other funds (the "Funds"), has sufficient liquid assets to meet expected costs.
-The Investment Manager, affiliates of which are also the investment manager of the Funds, has the full intent and ability to provide the Company (via the Investment Partnership) with funds as and if required.
+The Directors have considered the impact to the Company, as well as to Navient, and the stock prices of the two companies, of the current economic environment, including the current interest rates and inflationary environment, and have concluded that there is no impact on the going concern.

+As at 31 December 2023, the Company's net current asset position is £0.8 million (2022: £4.8 million) with a net asset value ("NAV") of £566.3 million (2022: £529.3 million).

+The Company, via its investment in SIGC LLC and other funds in which the Company is indirectly an investor (the "Funds"), has sufficient liquid assets to meet expected costs.
+The investment manager of the Funds, Sherborne Investors Management LP (including affiliates, the "Investment Manager"), has the full intent and ability to provide the Company with funds as and if required.

-After making enquiries of Sherborne Investors Management (Guernsey) LLC (the "Investment Manager") and Apex Fund and Corporate Services (Guernsey) Limited (the "Administrator") and based on sufficient cash reserves as at 31 December 2022, the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+After making enquiries of the Investment Manager and Apex Fund and Corporate Services (Guernsey) Limited (the "Administrator") and, based on sufficient cash reserves as of 31 December 2023, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational activities for the foreseeable future.

 Accordingly, they continue to adopt a going concern basis in preparing these audited Consolidated Financial Statements.
-Please see the Corporate Governance section on page 20.
+Please see the Corporate Governance section on page 22.